-- 2.1 Borough Council' means Swale Borough Council. - 2.2 'Code of Conduct' means the Code of Conduct, which the Borough [and Parish/Town Council] [has] [have] adopted under section 27(2) of the Localism Act 2011. - 2.3 'Complainant' means a person who has submitted a complaint in accordance with these Arrangements alleging that a Subject Member has breached the Code of Conduct.
-The complainant must highlight the areas or how they feel the member has breached the Code of Conduct - 2.4 'Disclosable Pecuniary Interest' means those disclosable pecuniary interests that meet the definition prescribed by regulations (as amended from time to time) as set out in Annex 2 to the Code of Conduct. - 2.5 'Hearing Panel' means the panel appointed by the Borough Council to determine the outcome of any complaint alleging a breach of the Code of Conduct by a Subject Member in accordance with these Arrangements. - 2.6 'Independent Person' means a person or persons appointed by the Borough Council under section 28(7) of the Localism Act 2011: - (a) whose views are to be sought and taken into account by the Borough Council before it makes its decision on an allegation that it has decided to investigate and whose views may be sought by the Borough Council at any other stage; Note the Independent Person advice must not be sought until a written complaint is submitted as required by section 28 of the Localism Act 2011
+- 2.1 Borough Council' means Swale Borough Council. - 2.2 'Code of Conduct' means the Code of Conduct, which the Borough [and Parish/Town Council] [has] [have] adopted under section 27(2) of the Localism Act 2011. - 2.3 'Complainant' means a person who has submitted a complaint in accordance with these Arrangements alleging that a Subject Member has breached the Code of Conduct. - 2.4 'Disclosable Pecuniary Interest' means those disclosable pecuniary interests that meet the definition prescribed by regulations (as amended from time to time) as set out in Annex 2 to the Code of Conduct. - 2.5 'Hearing Panel' means the panel appointed by the Borough Council to determine the outcome of any complaint alleging a breach of the Code of Conduct by a Subject Member in accordance with these Arrangements. - 2.6 'Independent Person' means a person or persons appointed by the Borough Council under section 28(7) of the Localism Act 2011: - (a) whose views are to be sought and taken into account by the Borough Council before it makes its decision on an allegation that it has decided to investigate and whose views may be sought by the Borough Council at any other stage; - (b) who may be consulted by the Subject Member about the complaint. - 2.7 'Investigating Officer' means the person appointed by the Monitoring Officer to undertake a formal investigation of a complaint alleging a breach of the Code of Conduct by a Subject Member.
+The Investigating Officer may be another senior officer of the Borough Council, an officer of another authority or an external investigator.